 C. Wonder, Zara, Joe Fresh, Topshop, and Target designer collaborations are great brands to shop for on-trend, affordable designer-looking styles.
 These brands take runway looks and turn them into affordable versions.
 Check out our article: Budget-Friendly Fashion: 8 High Quality Affordable Brands You’ll Love.

 Luckily with sites like Rent the Runway, you can rent a designer dress starting at just $50.
 If you have a special event, wedding etc. it’s as easy as signing up for an account and sifting through hundreds of designer dresses and accessories from dozens of major brands like Herve Leger, Moschino, Halston Heritage, Kate Spade New York, and many more.
 Reserve your dress for your event dates and Rent The Runway will send you 2 sizes.
 Wear it and send it back in the prepaid packaging and that’s it.
-Best of all, you can get $25 off your first rental.
-Click here and use code: 25OFFRTR
+Best of all, you can get $30 off your first rental.
+Click here to redeem your discount!

 There’s no better way to get rid of the old and bring in the new than with designer resale boutiques and online marketplaces like Poshmark, The Real Real, Material Wrld, and Bib & Tuck.
 You can also search your local neighborhood for brick and mortar resale shops such as Buffalo Exchange.
 Ebay is also still a good marketplace to resale and buy designer clothes.
 (Just be sure to check for authenticity.)
 Here’s our guide to clothing resale: Flip That Thread: The Best Places to Buy & Resale Clothing